jonburdon/thorin-and-company/readme.md

 * Use forms to take data from client and pass to server
 * Post data from a HTML form to the backend
 * Deploy a Flask project using Heroku

+## Features
+* Responsive bootstrap template
+* Consistent header across all pages
+* Hero image on home page
+* Consistent header styles throughout via bootstrap template
+* About page features bio information on each member
+* About page loads data from ad hoc json database and links to sub pages for each element in the database
+* Contact form with logging of content submitted and flash message in response

+## Technologies
+* HTML
+* CSS
+* Bootstrap
+* Python
+* Flask
+* Jinja

+## Future Plans
+* Read Jinja and Flask documentation fully, follow Flask demo tutorial
+* Fully functioning email form by adding a flask Extension
+* Create a branch, load json data from Star Wars API and use this as the source for a Star Wars character profile
+* Create a branch and refactor the project for a Hogwarts Students database, including a database for each of the four houses

 ## Approach